There are no products in your shopping cart.

 – Partner, Cervical Cancer Stories Report

 We have information on sex and intimacy written for women affected by cervical cancer that you may also find helpful.
 You can read more about the following areas:

 After treatment some women feel that the area where they have had treatment is no longer special or private, and this can make it hard to reconnect with their sexual life.
 Sometimes psychosexual counselling can help to reconnect sexuality after a cancer diagnosis.
 You can also receive this type of counselling together as a couple.

 Some people feel concerned about human papillomavirus (HPV).
 Some of these worries include, where the HPV came from and the issue of re-infection.
 This can be a very difficult subject to talk about, but also to find answers to.
 It is important to remember that HPV is extremely common and 80% of people will have it at some point in their lives.
-It can also be transmitted through any skin to skin contact of the genital region and stay in the body with no symptoms or affects for many years.
+It can also be transmitted through any skin to skin contact of the genital region and stay in the body with no symptoms or effects for many years.
 You can find more information on HPV, its link to cervical cancer and frequently asked questions about it in our information section.
 All the issues raised in this section are important and it is good to try and talk to, as well as listen to, your partner so you both know how you are feeling.

 Sex can be a very important part of a relationship and it may take time to bring things back to how they were before a cancer diagnosis.
 They may always be different, but keeping communication open between you and your partner can help to get things back on track.